Certora/meridian2024-workshop/README.md

 ## Build step of certoraRun is failing

 When you execute `certoraRun`, the project is internally build using `cargo build`.
 This step requires a successful build.
-In case `certoraRun` fails on the build step, resolve all compiler errors that you'll see when invoking `cargo build --release --target wasm32-unknown-unknown` on your project.
+In case `certoraRun` fails on the build step, first try to compile the project by running `cargo build --release --target wasm32-unknown-unknown` and resolve all compiler errors that you see.

 ## Compiler Error: "error: linking with \`cc\` failed: exit status: 1" on Mac
 If you are running on Mac and the build step of your project or `certoraRun` fails with the warning